Our team is made up of experienced Securities Attorneys, CPA's &

 Please send us an email or contact us for a free consultation or to receive a report describing the benefits of taking a company public.

 The CEO of our corporation has been an attorney for many years.
 There are 2 ways to go public.
-A company can go public on there own which takes several months or they can speed up the process by merging with a public shell corporation.
+A company can go public on their own which takes several months or they can speed up the process by merging with a public shell corporation.
 When private businesses merge with public shells it is called a reverse merger.
 No matter the type of financing your company needs, be it Private Placement, Venture Capital, or a Regulation D, we can assist your company's growth and expansion.

 Reverse mergers with public shells are one way many companies choose to go public because it makes the going public process faster and easier.
 Our company would be happy to assist you in going public.
 We look forward to your inquiries and offer the best professional services at the most reasonable cost.